• Important Notice

 Electric Blanket Exchange Events

-To help address this issue Antrim & Newtownabbey Borough Council held Electric Blanket exchange events in November and December 2023.
+To help address this issue Antrim and Newtownabbey Borough Council will hold Electric Blanket exchange events in December 2024 in the following venues:

 Alternatives to Electric Blankets in the form of cordless Electric Hot Water Bottles and fleece fitted bedsheets were offered to residents who gave up their old Electric Blankets for recycling.